Author: Samiksha Gupta

 Since the 2019 Amendment to the POCSO Act, aggravated penetrative sexual assault is now punishable with rigorous imprisonment of at least 20 years, which may extend for lifetime, or death sentence, and fine.

 The institutionalisation of children is supposed to be seen as the last resort.
-Children who seek cover in shelter homes have already faced hardships and suffered grave violations to their rights in some form or the other before entering the shelter homes.
+Children who seek cover in shelter homes have already faced hardships and suffered grave violations to their rights in some form or the other before entering these places.

-Therefore, the hope is that shelter homes provided for shall not be mere roofs over the head but a liveable and dignified place to live.
+Therefore, the hope is that such places shall not be mere roofs over the head but a liveable and dignified place to live.
 They expect to get a better life and access to adequate protection and necessities for a decent life, which is above and beyond mere animalistic existence.

-Flagitious accounts of sexual abuse of children within shelter homes continue to come to light.
+Flagitious accounts of sexual abuse of children continue to come to light.
 One cannot imagine the alarming rise in deteriorating conditions at remand houses and shelter homes.

 These homes cry for better facilities.
 In the name of shelter houses, they are grim institutes depicting the sad state of affairs when it comes to the issue of the welfare of children.
 It is the need of the hour to take corrective measures to solve the appalling state of affairs.